Kangiriyanka/joe-farah/src/pages/posts/post-8.md

 ## Final words

 As of today, I'm mainly using my 2025 diary and migrating my cauldron sheets to my diary app.
 For the cauldron sheets, I'm not sure if I'll keep doing them, since I've accumulated enough evidence of what I like to do, how I should do it and what I should do to push myself to the next level.
 The way I approach writing is changing every year.
 Now, I want to focus on blogging.
+Specifically, I want to get better at organizing and writing my thoughts out in the languages I know and be more thorough in the way I explain my <a  class="secondary-a" href="https://joefarah.com/projects/"> projects </a> and answer questions regarding them.